GASP, a generalized framework for agglomerative clustering of signed graphs and its application to Instance Segmentation: Introduction

-In this paper, we propose a novel theoretical framework that generalizes over agglomerative algorithms for signed graphs by linking them to hierarchical agglomerative clustering on positive-weighted graphs \cite{lance1967general}.
-This framework defines an underlying basic algorithm and allows us to explore its combinations with different linkage criteria and \emph{cannot-link constraints}.
-We then formally prove that some of the combinations correspond to existing clustering algorithms and introduce new algorithms for combinations which have not been explored yet.
+Our first contribution is a simple theoretical framework that generalizes over agglomerative algorithms for signed graphs by linking them to hierarchical clustering (HC) on unsigned graphs (Section \ref{sec:algorithm}).
+This framework defines an underlying basic algorithm and allows us to explore its combinations with different linkage criteria and \emph{cannot-link constraints} (see Fig.~\hyperref[fig:intro_figure]{\ref*{fig:intro_figure}a}, \hyperref[fig:intro_figure]{\ref*{fig:intro_figure}b}, and Table~\ref{tab:linkage-criteria}).
+As second contribution, in Section \ref{sec:alg_update_rules}, we formally prove that some of the combinations correspond to existing clustering algorithms, and introduce new algorithms for combinations which have not been explored before.
+By analyzing their theoretical properties, we also show that some of them define an ultrametric on the graph (see Table~\ref{tab:linkage-criteria}).

-We evaluate and compare these algorithms on \emph{instance segmentation} - a computer vision task of assigning each pixel of an image to an object instance.
-We use a CNN to predict the edge weights of a graph such that each node represents a pixel of the image, similarly to \cite{liu2018affinity,lee2017superhuman,wolf2018mutex}, and provide these weights as input to the algorithms in our framework (see Fig. \ref{fig:intro_figure}).

-With our comparison experiments, performed both on 2D urban scenes from the CityScapes dataset and 3D electron microscopy image volumes of neurons, we evaluate the properties of the algorithms in our framework, focusing on their efficiency, robustness and tendency to over- or under-cluster.
-We show that one of the new algorithms derived from our framework, based on an average linkage criterion, outperforms the previously known agglomeration methods expressed in the framework.
-It also achieves competitive performance on the challenging CREMI 2016 segmentation benchmark and represents the best-performing proposal-free method on CityScapes.
-Our code is available at \url{https://github.com/abailoni/GASP}.